-Gleneagles is a luxury estate in Perthshire, Scotland employing over 800 staff across 40 operating departments.
-Alongside its hotel rooms and numerous bars and restaurants, it is home to three championship golf courses, an award-winning spa and leisure facilities, including gym, and an exhilarating array of outdoor activities.
+Gleneagles is a luxury estate in Perthshire, Scotland employing over 1000 employees across nearly 50 operating departments.
+Alongside hotel accommodation and 9 bars and restaurants, it is home to three championship golf courses, an award-winning spa and leisure facilities, and an exhilarating array of outdoor activities.

 We recognise that modern slavery offences might arise both within our own operations and, due to the nature of our business, within our supply chains.